skygorilla/teramoto-motorcycle-platform/PUBLISH_GUIDE.md

 **Domain not working:**
 - DNS records not propagated (takes 24-48 hours)
 - SSL certificate pending
-- Firebase Hosting not connected
+- Firebase Hosting not connected to App Hosting backend (fixed by the rewrite rule in `firebase.json`)

 ## ✅ Success Checklist